Sometimes you find jewelry. Sometimes jewelry finds you.

-It can also be deeply rooted in lifestyle, lore and culture.
-The bracelet featured here is a Martinista.
-This jewelry fun fact came to me in a long, random chain of events for which I am eternally grateful.
-As it turns out, the events leading to my Martinesta make a pretty good tip list for a Nice life.
+This is a Martinista.
+This fun jewelry fact was revealed to me in an unfolding story, random chain of events for which I am eternally grateful.
+As it turns out, the events leading to my Martinista make a pretty good tip list for a Nice life.

 - Set dreams and make them reality.
 Go to Cuba!
 Connect with culture, history and jewelers like the amazing, welcoming Jorge Gill.

 - Wander.
 Happen upon Havana’s Plaza Viejo when the Congolese women are reading cards.

 - Listen for good advice.
 Hear the voice of my Mom (Joeann Hofer) in my ear say, “Go get a reading from that woman!”

 - Follow the Principle of Immediacy.
 I sat down, we locked eyes and she ROARS in a booming African accent, “Yo soy JOHANNA DEL CONGO!”
 (That name was my first clue I was in the right place at the right time.)

 - Give, acknowledge, appreciate.
 Always wear give-away jewelry to thank kind people.